vestrel00/contacts-android/README.md

 For more context and hype, read the [introduction of Contacts, Reborn][medium-blog]!

+> Documentation and how-to guides are all available and linked in the repository.
+Although, if you
+> prefer to browse prettier pages, visit the GitHub Pages; https://vestrel00.github.io/contacts-android/
+>
 > This repo was open-sourced on October 4, 2021.
 It was private prior to that.
->
-> Documentation and how-to guides are all available and linked in GitHub.
-Although, if you prefer to
-> browse prettier pages, visit the GitHub Pages; https://vestrel00.github.io/contacts-android/

 The core library supports;
 - All of the kinds of Data in the Contacts Provider;